Pietro Fittipaldi: Formula V8 3.5 Series

 Fittipaldi continued racing for Fortec in 2016, this time driving in the Formula V8 3.5 Series alongside fellow rookie Louis Delétraz.
 However, he only scored one podium and ended up tenth in the standings, eight positions behind his teammate.

-Nevertheless, he continued competing in the World Series, this time with Lotus.
+Nevertheless, Fittipaldi continued competing in the World Series, this time with Lotus.
 He won six races, dominating the championship, 44 points ahead of his closest rival Matevos Isaakyan.